syncfusion-content/fileformat-docs/File-Formats/DocIO/Convert-Word-Document-to-PDF-in-AWS-Lambda.md

 {% endtabs %}

-Step 8: Right-click the project and select **Publish** to AWS Lambda.
+Step 8: Right-click the project and select **Publish to AWS Lambda**.
 ![Publish to AWS Lambda](AWS_Images/Lambda_Images/Publish-WordtoPDF.png)

 Step 9: Create a new AWS profile in the Upload Lambda Function Window.
 After creating the profile, add a name for the Lambda function to publish.
-Then, click Next.
+Then, click **Next**.
 ![Upload Lambda Function](AWS_Images/Lambda_Images/Upload-Lampda-WordtoPDF.png)

-Step 10: In the Advanced Function Details window, specify the Role Name as based on AWS Managed policy.
-After selecting the role, click the Upload button to deploy your application.
+Step 10: In the Advanced Function Details window, specify the **Role Name** as based on AWS Managed policy.
+After selecting the role, click the **Upload** button to deploy your application.
 ![Advance Function Details](AWS_Images/Lambda_Images/Advanced-AWS-WordtoPDF.png)

 Step 11: After deploying the application, you can see the published Lambda function in **AWS console**.